shiningrain/shiningrain.GitHub.io/index.md

 Hello, my name is Xiaoyu Zhang.
 I'm a Ph.D. student of Prof. Chao Shen in School of Cyber Science and Engineering at Xi'an Jiaotong University.
 I will be a Research Fellow in Prof. Yang Liu's team at Nanyang Technological University, Singapore, around September 2025.

 My research interests include software engineering, machine learning, and AI testing.
+**Looking for undergraduate or graduate students with common research interests to collaborate with**.

 ## Recent Publications